← Back to Blog

 An important aspect of what it’s like in memory care is the continuous support your loved one receives.
 If your loved one is challenged by daily living activities such as dressing and bathing, memory care staff members ensure they always get the help they need whenever they need it.
 Our compassionate staff are on hand to help in the dining room if your loved one is on a specialized diet or needs encouragement eating.
 They also make sure your loved one can get where they want to go, whether it’s the fitness center, salon and barbershop, or dining room, or simply accompany them for a stroll in the memory garden and courtyard.

-Depending on the nature of their memory loss, your loved one can enjoy dementia-friendly activities or community outings, always under gentle and constant supervision.
-Art, music and pet therapy, socialization, recreation, learning and entertainment — we create rich and varied dementia-specific activities so your loved one can continue to enjoy the world around them, and we can slow the progression of dementia symptoms.
+Depending on the nature of their memory loss, your loved one can enjoy dementia-friendly activities or community outings, always under gentle supervision.
+Art, music and pet therapy, socialization, recreation, learning and entertainment – we create rich and varied dementia-specific activities so your loved one can continue to enjoy the world around them, and we can slow the progression of dementia symptoms.

 Will My Loved One Be Treated Well?

 To find out what it’s like in memory care, we suggest you talk to one of our memory care staff.
 You’ll see right away that they’re here not just for their qualifications but for something more: heart.
-Yes, each one of our staff members is a highly qualified professional, but they’re also truly compassionate and caring.
+Yes, each of our staff members is a highly qualified professional, but they’re also truly compassionate and caring.
 You’ll find they have a real knack for connecting with your loved one affected by dementia and do their very best to support you and your family too.
-They’re your cheerleader, ally and advocate in your loved one’s care, offering resources, services, and a shoulder to lean on when you need it.
+They’re your cheerleader, ally and advocate in your loved one’s care, offering resources, services and a shoulder to lean on when you need it.

-How Do I Decide About Memory Care?
+How Do I Know When It’s Time for Memory Care?

 If you’re a family caregiver, here are some other questions to consider: